mozilla-releng/relengdocs/release-promotion/desktop/howto-rc.rst

    UI <https://shipit.mozilla-releng.net/>`__.

 -  Find the graphid in the Ship-it v2 UI.
-Every phase is linked to the corresponding graph after it’s scheduled.
+Every phase is linked to the corresponding graph after it's scheduled.

 push
 ----